The next IHME Festival will be held in March/April 2017.

 You can watch footage from IHME Days’ talks 2016 on YouTube >

 Many of the speakers, e.g. Jan Verwoert, Emmanuel Pratt, Jaroslav Anděl, spoke in English.

 IHME’s annual themes are derived from the IHME Project’s subject matter.
-At the heart of Kateřina Šedá’s Tram Buskers’ Tour are the following: communities and art, connections between art and education, especially phenomenon-centred learning, and the question of what artists do when they create art.
-These topics will be discussed at the IHME Days on April 1-3, featuring numerous artists, art experts and members of the public.
+At the heart of Kateřina Šedá’s Tram Buskers’ Tour were the following: communities and art, connections between art and education, especially phenomenon-centred learning, and the question of what artists do when they create art.
+These topics were discussed at the IHME Days on April 1-3, featuring numerous artists, art experts and members of the public.

 Free admission to all events.